kennethchu-statcan/covid19/101-imperial-model-canada/README.md

    of the *reproduction number* *R<sub>t</sub>* at time *t*, annotated by the institution times of the various intervention measures.

-   Similarly for the rest of the countries.
+   Similarly for the rest of the jurisdictions.

 *  __output-base-forecast-Italy.png__